Sauceforge/Saucery/README.md

 - Parallelism in XUnit is currently achieved by having tests in multiple classes.
 - The Level of Parallelism is determined by the number of parallel threads you have paid for in your SauceLabs account.
-- Parallism is optional so you can exclude `[assembly: CollectionBehavior(MaxParallelThreads = 5)]` lines if you wish.
+- Parallelism is optional so you can exclude `[assembly: CollectionBehavior(MaxParallelThreads = 5)]` lines if you wish.
 We recommend placing this line in a `Usings.cs` as it will apply to all your TestFixtures.

 Next, let's break down the key line.